 There are numerous schools in Amsterdam for expats to choose from, and they generally offer high standards of education.
-There are a small number of private schools, but the majority of children attend public schools.
+There are a few private schools, but the majority of children attend public schools.

 Both public and private schools are regulated by the Dutch Inspectorate of Education to ensure quality across the board.